model-railroad/layout-wifi/README.md

 ## Translate ##

-Translate a simple server written in Go.
+Translate is a simple server written in Go.
 It runs a variety of services on the following default ports:

 * An SRCP server on port 4303, to communicate with RocRail.
 * An NCE binary server on port 8080, to communicate with JMRI.